aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/_index.md

 title: Save in the Adobe Portable Document (.PDF) Format – Aspose.Words for .NET
 articleTitle: Save in the Adobe Portable Document (.PDF) Format
 linktitle: Save in the Adobe Portable Document (.PDF) Format
-description: "Export to PDF format using various saving features using C#."
+description: "Export to PDF format using various saving features in C#."
 type: docs
 weight: 30
 url: /net/save-in-the-adobe-portable-document-pdf-format/